 Accessible Bathroom Adaptations – Fully funded/VAT Free

 If your home isn't suitable for your needs, it is possible to get financial help from your council or housing association to adapt it.
 This includes bathroom adaptations, stairlifts and ramps.
 At MS All Trades Ltd we provide bathroom adaptations to allow you to have full access to your home.
 These alterations will make your life that little bit easier.
 Furthermore, we will happily work alongside 3rd party companies (such as stairlift installers) to give you a complete adaptation of your home.
-MS All Trades mainly do bathroom adaptations in Ayrshire and Glasgow but are able to travel to Edinburgh on request.
+MS All Trades mainly do bathroom adaptations in Ayrshire, East Renfrewshire and Glasgow.
+We are also able to travel as far as Edinburgh on request.
 Our main offices are in Beith, North Ayrshire - however, we also have a team based in East Kilbride.

 We can do work directly for you, as the owner-occupier, or for housing associations and local councils.
 You can contact us for guidance on funding/vat-free eligibility.
 If you are looking to get financial help to fund your bathroom adaptation, there is a wealth of knowledge and resources listed below.

 Our Bathroom adaptations include accessible walk-in showers, installation of grab bars and carers screens as well as safety non-slip flooring and accessible toilets.
-The showers we supply are thermostatic meaning they limit the temperature of the water to keep you safe.
+Furthermore the showers we supply are thermostatic meaning they limit the temperature of the water to keep you safe.

-We have examples of past projects below.
+We have examples of recent projects below.
 These give examples of the sort of things that can be done to make your house more accessible.